Urgent Google Chrome Update Requires SSL Certificate

 The expense it might cost you to correct your mistake of not having an SSL certificate from the beginning of your site will pay off in the long run.
 You can rest assured that making the effort to go from HTTP to HTTPS as soon as humanly possible will prevent the damage of having your site labeled “Not Secure”.

 If you want to make sure your SEO efforts are on the right track, our team here at Chainlink Relationship Marketing can help you.
 As SEO experts, we care about your business’s digital presence and want you to successfully implement an SSL certificate.

-At Chainlink, we have our clients’ best interest in mind at all times.
+As a digital development agency, Chainlink has our clients’ best interest in mind at all times.
 We want your company to become an industry leader by enhancing your online credibility, web traffic, click-through rates, and ultimately sales conversions.
 Let us guide you and provide you with the tools you need to make sure your SEO is up-to-date and competitive.

 Reach out to us to learn more about how we can help your business grow online.
 We’d love to chat and provide a free consultation.
 Don’t forget to sign up for our newsletter for more exclusive tips and strategies, too.